 If you love binge-watching your favorite shows before sleeping, you might get weird dreams every night.
 Watching a TV show might be an excellent way to relax after a tiring day.
 But the blue light emitted from your devices can do the foul play.

 Limiting your screen time before going to bed might be a good idea.
-Substance Abuse

 Alcohol and drug addiction can lead to dreams and nightmares.
 Too much alcohol consumption can mess up your sleep and take you to the land of not-so-pleasant dreams.